Is it an SEO problem to switch from SSL certificates of a large domain registrar to those of a free software supplier?

 My question

-Is it a Search Engine Optimization problem to switch from encryption certificates of a large domain registrar (such as Namecheap or GoDaddy or Bluehost or SiteGround or Domain.com etc.) to those of a free software supplier such as those by Let’s Encrypt, created with Certbot or by any other free/gratis “rival” of Let’s Encrypt and Certbot?
+Is it a Search Engine Optimization (SEO) problem to switch from encryption certificates of a large domain registrar such as Namecheap or GoDaddy or Domain or Bluehost or SiteGround etc. to those of a free software supplier such as those by Let’s Encrypt, created with Certbot or by any other free/gratis “rival” of Let’s Encrypt and Certbot?

 Why I ask this question